-Jordan M. Kincaid is a student and teacher of environmental philosophy, policy, and science.
-He is a PhD student in Environmental Studies at the University of Colorado at Boulder, holds an MS in Environmental Policy from Bard CEP in New York, and a BA in Philosophy and Government from the University of Texas at Austin.
-He is also a Visiting Fellow at the University of North Texas’ Center for the Study of Interdiscplinarity involved with the Future of Energy Project.
-His professional experience is in higher education, ethical analysis, energy and environmental policy analysis, municipal and state legislative procedures, statistical analysis, political advocacy, and medical research.
+Jordan is a PhD student of Environmental Studies at the University of Colorado at Boulder focusing on environmental philosophy and policy.
+He received his MS in Environmental Policy from Bard CEP in New York and his BA in Philosophy and Government from the University of Texas at Austin.
+He is also a former Visiting Fellow at the University of North Texas’ Center for the Study of Interdiscplinarity involved with the Future of Energy Project.

 Beyond the academy, he enjoys being outdoors, entert(r)aining the dog, exercising, playing music, and exploring yet unknown delicious and healthy foods. @tothesungod